JetBrains/teamcity-documentation/topics/how-to-configure-cicd-for-jetbrains-space.md

 4. Select _JetBrains Space_ as the VCS hosting type and specify the settings as follows:
     * _Connection_: choose the [connection to Space](#Step+2%3A+Establish+Connection+to+JetBrains+Space).
     * _By target branch_: define the [branch filter](branch-filter.md) to monitor merge requests only on branches that match the specified criteria.
 If left empty, no filters apply.
+5. Save the settings.

 >Note that the scope of branches you define in this feature should not overlap with the branch specification of the VCS root.
 This measure will ensure that no conflicts occur when starting builds on merge requests.
 >
 {type="warning"}
-5. Save the settings.

 Now, TeamCity will monitor merge requests submitted from the source branches of your repository.
-If a build is run on a merge request, TeamCity will display the details of the request and report the build status to the code review in Space.
+If a build is run on a merge request, TeamCity will display the details of the request and report the build status to the code review in Space:

 <img src="space-timeline.png" width="460" alt="Reporting build statuses to Space"/>